Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-02-27-machine-learning-work-flow.md

 #The Devil's in the Details

-Before we dive into the specifics of the work flow I would like to posit the idea that features are arguably the most important thing when it comes to executing machine learning as a hacker and not a PhD in computer science and high level algorithms.
+Before we dive into the specifics of the work flow I would like to posit the idea that features are arguably the most important thing when it comes to executing machine learning as a hacker and not a PhD in computer science.
 We can abstract much of the intricacies of the algorithmic parts of machine learning with libraries such as [Mahout](https://mahout.apache.org/) and [Sci-kit Learn](http://scikit-learn.org/)

 #Overview